Iron Custom Motorcycles

-Iron Custom Motorcycles (ICM) — Ukrainian custom motorcycle workshop.
+Iron Custom Motors (until February 2018, Iron Custom Motorcycles (ICM)) is a Ukrainian custom motorcycle workshop.
 The company was founded in Kharkiv in 2010 by Yaroslav Lutytskyi.
 ICM is the first Ukrainian custom-workshop, which introduced its country at the World and European championships on customizing.

 In 2016, ICM has become a winner of the AMD World Championship of Custom Bike Building in café racer class, with “Beckman” project.
 In 2017, the ICM team set a world speed record in the class 350APS-VG with the project "Inspirium" (within Bonneville Speed Week).

+In 2025, the company Iron Custom Motors announced its relocation to Lisbon, Portugal, opening a new representative office.